 Getting to the VanDusen Botanical Garden

 The VanDusen Botanical Garden is located on Oak Street at its intersection with West 37th Avenue.
-At the time of writing this article there was no parking fee, which is not the case in some other Vancouver parks.
+When I last visited the garden there was no parking fee, which is not the case in some other Vancouver parks.
 Parking is limited, however.

 The garden can also be reached by public transit.
 A bus travels along Oak Street and stops by the garden.
 SkyTrain is the rapid transit system in the Greater Vancouver area.
-The nearest SkyTrain station to the VanDusen Garden is at the Oakridge Shopping Centre, as shown in the map above.
-Translink runs the public transit system in the greater Vancouver area and has a useful trip planner on its website.
+The nearest SkyTrain station to the garden is at the Oakridge Shopping Centre.
+Translink runs the public transit system in the greater Vancouver area and has a useful trip planner app on its website.